-In particular, the ECB stated in a chapter that was pre-released from its Financial Stability Review that despite the fact that recent volatility has not proven to be contagious to the rest of the global financial system, the threat is increasing as institutional investors become increasingly involved.
+In particular, the ECB stated in a chapter that was pre-released from its Financial Stability Review that despite the fact that recent volatility has not proven to be contagious to the rest of the global banking and financial system, the threat is increasing as institutional investors become increasingly involved.

 Indeed, retail investors represent a large part of the crypto-asset investor base, according to the data:

 “Recent results from the ECB’s Consumer Expectation Survey (CES) for six large euro area countries indicate, based on experimental questions, that as many as 10% of households may own crypto-assets.”

 The ECB added:

 “As this is a global market and therefore a global issue, global coordination of regulatory measures is necessary.
 Based on the developments observed to date, crypto-asset markets currently show all the signs of an emerging financial stability risk.”